What is Sexual Harassment under Maine Law?

 How does Maine Law Prohibit Sexual Harassment?

-First, Auburn employers may be required to formulate company policies concerning sexual conduct and post them for employees to see.
-Such policies should include items such as contact information for reporting harassment incidents, procedures for filing claims, and any corrective or preventative measures should a claim be proven.
+First, Auburn employers may be required to implement company policies concerning sexual conduct and post them for employees to see.
+Such policies should include items such as contact information for reporting harassment incidents, process for filing claims, and any corrective or preventative measures should a claim be proven.

-Maine and federal laws created agencies that process claims involving sexual harassment.
+Maine and federal laws established agencies that process claims involving sexual harassment.
 They have the authority to investigate Auburn workplaces regarding the conduct alleged in the complaints that have been filed with them.
-Such laws also make it illegal for employers to fire an employee for filing a harassment claim or to take any other action based on retaliation against the employee.
+Such laws also make it illegal for employers to dismiss an employee for filing a harassment claim or to take any other action based on retaliation against the employee.

 How can a Maine attorney help?

-It can be difficult to both investigate and prove a sexual harassment claim without having any expertise in the applicable areas of law.
-The federal agencies that handle initial claims of sexual harassment are often understaffed and overworked.
-Because of this, working with a Auburn attorney might be the best way to make sure that your claim is processed in a timely manner.
+It can be difficult to both investigate and establish a sexual harassment claim without having any expertise in the applicable areas of law.
+The federal agencies that handle initial claims of sexual harassment are frequently understaffed and overworked.
+Because of this, working with an Auburn attorney may be the ideal way to make sure that your claim is processed in a timely manner.